 Anyway.
 The nurse checked the gauze and said I didn’t need to do any more gauze, so that means the bleeding had stopped enough.
 I could taste a little blood in my mouth, and my upper lip was a little numb and there was a wearing-off feeling like when I have novocaine, but not as much as usual: like, as if I’d had one small shot of novocaine instead of four big ones, or whatever.
 We drove home, and I made some scrambled eggs for lunch so that I could take some ibuprofen, and then I took ibuprofen.
 I’d thought I would be kind of out of it for awhile like Rob was after his wisdom-tooth removal, but I felt normal and did normal things.
 I did take a nap in the afternoon, but I think that was more because I’d had a little trouble sleeping the night before.

-I was supposed to put on an ice pack for twenty minutes out of each hour, and I had two bags of frozen peas ready to be called into service; later I wished I’d gotten corn instead, because I could smell the peas.
+I was supposed to put on an ice pack for twenty minutes out of each hour to prevent/reduce swelling, and I had two bags of frozen peas ready to be called into service; later I wished I’d gotten corn instead, because I could smell the peas.
 I was supposed to sleep with my head elevated, and I don’t like sleeping on extra pillows so instead I’ve been sleeping in a recliner; I like to sleep there sometimes anyway.
+I have had hardly any swelling; whether because of peas/recliner or because of the particular tooth/situation, I don’t know.
+I think I had big chipmunk cheeks when I had my wisdom teeth out, but that was four impacted teeth not one emerged tooth, and I didn’t use ice packs or sleep in a recliner.

 The extraction site doesn’t hurt much.
 I’ve taken ibuprofen a few times, but just two of them per dose, and I haven’t been counting the hours until I can take more; it’s more like I think, “Hey, that’s starting to ache,” and then realize it’s been ten hours since I took anything.
 The worst part is that there is a tiny piece of stiff surgical thread sticking out, and the feeling of it grosses me out so much; and every time I eat, food brushes against it.
 This morning I finally used my tiny pocket-knife scissors to carefully, carefully snip off some of the extra, and that was some relief, but there is still some left (I didn’t want to cut it too close to the knot and then have to explain to the doctor why I thought any of this was a good idea), and I really hate it, and also I found two more pieces back where I can’t see them or get to them.
 My tongue keeps going over to see if they’re still there, but any touching/wiggling of the threads makes me queasy, so I and my tongue are at odds in our wishes.